 Sea The Stars has gone down as one of the best Irish thoroughbreds of all time.
 Owned by Christopher Tsui and trained by John Oxx, the horse has managed to win just about everything in an illustrious, if relatively short career.

-There is no doubt that the horses win in the 2009 Arc was one of the many highlights to this impressive horse’s career, but the fact that he also went on to win the 2000 Guineas and the Epsom Derby in the same season is nothing short of remarkable; a feat that has never been achieved before.
+There is no doubt that the horses win in the 2009 Arc was one of the many highlights to this impressive horse’s career, but the fact that he had also won the 2000 Guineas and the Epsom Derby in the same season is nothing short of remarkable; a feat that has never been achieved before or since.